moongate/laere/README.md

 # Laere

+### The online classroom engine

-The easiest way to organize your courses and teach them online to your students.
+The best way to organize and teach your online classrooms.